 - When shopping for a loan (mortgage or auto) do it in a short period of time.

 - Review your credit reports for accuracy at least one time annually.

-- Know your credit before you make application and identify the areas you need to improve.
+- Know your credit before you apply for new credit lines (such as a credit card, car loan, or mortgage) and identify the areas you need to improve.

 If your credit score is low, it will take some time to repair it.

-Call our Helpline at 1-800-405-1417 if you want to make an appointment to speak with a housing counselor at CLSMF.
+Call our Helpline at 1-800-405-1417 if you want to make an appointment to speak with a housing counselor at CLS.